ManticoreGamesInc/platform-documentation/docs/tutorials/topics/lightLuaTutorial.md

 Perfect!
 When the player presses F our switch rotates down.

-BEST PRACTICES: ORGANIZING YOUR CODE
+!!! info "BEST PRACTICES: ORGANIZING YOUR CODE"
     It is important to keep your code organized so it is easily read and understood.
 You might come back to your project after not working on it for a while, or you might be collaborating with other people; in both cases it is nice to have an explanation of your functions do.
 It can also make finding specific functions in your script easier.

     Programmers use comments to define and explain certain parts of their code.
 See the example below for how you might comment on our current script.

     I’ve blocked out different sections of our script by Variables, Functions, and Events that will make it easier to find lines of code.

     It is also common practice to indent lines of code that nest within functions and other  statements.

     As our script gets longer it these practices will make our script easier to read.

 Step 6: